Extended Riemannian Geometry I: Local Double Field Theory: Extended Riemannian geometry and pre-N Q -manifolds

 \subsection{Extended tensor densities}

-For writing down actions, we shall also require an extended scalar tensor density and its transformations under extended symmetries.
+For writing down action functionals, we shall also require an extended scalar tensor density and its transformations under extended symmetries.
 For example, the naive local top form $\dd x^1\wedge \ldots \wedge \dd x^D$ on a $D$-dimensional Lorentzian manifold is not invariant, but needs to be multiplied by a scalar tensor density, yielding

 where $\phi$ is the ordinary dilaton field.
 We follow the convention of double field theory and combine both the tensor density and a potential exponential of a dilaton into an extended dilaton $d$ and always write